9.3.1 Disclosure

 1. The US Secret Service is charged with the responsibility of protecting the President and certain other government officials and public figures, including:

-2. The Executive Protection Service, under the direction of the US Secret Service, is responsible for the protection of the Executive Mansion and foreign diplomatic missions in the District of Columbia metropolitan area.
+2. The Executive Protection Service, under the direction of the US Secret Service, is responsible for the protection of the Executive Mansion (White House) and visiting foreign heads of states or governments.

 3. Any employee who receives information either orally or in writing which indicates a potential threat to the health or safety of one of the individuals in (1) above should report the information immediately by telephone to the nearest US Secret Service office or to the US Secret Service Intelligence Division, Washington, DC.